-Day and short-term traders use technical indicators to analyze price movement for a short period, while long-term investors also employ the use of technical indicators to identify entry and exit points.
+Day and short-term traders use technical indicators to analyze price movement for a short period, while long-term investors also use technical indicators to identify entry and exit points.
 There are two main types of technical indicators, which are:

 1. Oscillators: These are technical indicators that oscillate between a local minimum and maximum, they are plotted above or below a price chart.
 Examples include the Stochastic Oscillator, Moving Average Convergence Divergence (MACD), or Relative Strength Index (RSI).